atgeller/WASM-Redex/README.md

 It contains a few more parentheses than are present in the original grammer (to speed up parsing).
 Other small differences include:
 * The removal of the `.` character between types and a number of terminal expressions (e.g., `(i32.add)` becomes `(i32 add)`).
+* The explicit enumeration of the `sx` non-terminal in binops and relops.
 * Optional terms are handled via enumeration or faked using lists (there's a hidden low-priority TODO to clean this up).

 The WASM Redex language is defined in `Syntax.rkt`.
 A typeset version can be viewed below and uses similar terminology to the

 ![The WebAssembly language syntax](Syntax.pdf)